-To remove the service access cover, complete the following steps:
+To remove the service access cover from a stand-alone system, complete the following steps:

 - 1. Ensure that you have the electrostatic discharge (ESD) wrist strap attached.
 If not, attach it now. - 2.
-Push the release latches (A) in the direction shown. - 3.
+Release the latch by pushing the release latch (A) in the direction shown. - 3.
 Slide the cover (B) off the system unit.
 When the front of the service access cover has cleared the upper frame ledge, lift the cover up and off the system unit.